 - Limit your caffeine: Caffeine stays in your system about five to six hours, so avoid it late in the day.
 Even if you can fall asleep, the caffeine could cause you to wake more frequently during the night, depriving you of the deep, restorative sleep you need.

 - Avoid alcohol near bedtime: Like caffeine, it can interfere with the deep, restorative sleep you need.

 - Stop using digital screens: The light emitted from digital screens can produce a hormone that interrupts the sleep cycle.
 Stop the use of devices about one to two hours before bedtime.
 This will also give your mind a bit of time to relax before sleeping.

 - Adjust the environment of your bedroom: Make the room as dark as possible.
 Many also find that cooler temperatures help with sleep.

-- Try SleepRite shotz for good sleep: It’s a unique formulation containing melatonin & natural extracts like chamomile, passion flower and valerian root are helps you sleep naturally and wakeup recharged for the next day.
+- Try SleepRite shotz for good sleep: It’s a unique formulation containing melatonin & natural extracts like chamomile, passion flower and valerian root that helps you sleep naturally and wake up recharged for the next day.